 As many of us are spending even more time on our computers than usual in the midst of global restrictions, there’s a high chance your desktop or documents folder could be looking a little… cluttered.
 There’s a magic group of humans who keep their computer files in tip-top shape, carrying out regular clean-ups, following standard naming conventions for files, and making sure that downloads are assigned a new home the moment they join the local computer.
 For the rest of us, it can be, at times, a little bit more of a digging process, swearing we’ll reform as we go on the hunt for one specific Word document yet again.

 If you fall into the latter camp, it’s time to stop telling yourself off, and to instead embrace the benefits of a tool that can take care of all of that clean-up for you.

-Enter the world of automated file organisation.
-Whether you’re on a Mac or a Windows device, there’s a plethora of great apps that can pull a Mary Poppins when it comes to hunting down old and obscure files and sending them quietly into organisation submission.
-Here’s some tools that can automate the creation of clean, organised digital workspaces and easy access to the files you need, every time you need them.
+Enter the world of automated file organization.
+Whether you’re on a Mac or a Windows device, there’s a plethora of great apps that can pull a Mary Poppins when it comes to hunting down old and obscure files and sending them quietly into organization submission.
+Here’s some tools that can automate the creation of clean, organized digital workspaces and easy access to the files you need, every time you need them.

 For Mac: Hazel

 Hazel is an app developed by Noodlesoft that watches the files you direct it to, automating the organization of files based on your custom rule set.
 If you’d prefer Hazel to move files around based on name, you can do so – but you can also ask Hazel to work based on date, type, the origin space or any combination of filters that makes sense for your workflows.